Francesco Bruzzone

 Francesco Bruzzone (born 23 May 1962) is an Italian politician serving as a member of the Chamber of Deputies since 2022.
 From 2018 to 2022, he was a member of the Senate.
 He served as president of the Regional Council of Liguria from 2002 to 2005 and from 2015 to 2018.

+Life and career

+Born in Genoa, Bruzzone lives in Stella, in the Province of Savona.

+After graduating from high school with a science degree, he worked at Ilva and the City of Genoa, before turning his attention to politics and party activities.